 The program offers a place close to campus in one of our Halls or partner-provided accommodation facilities.
 All first-year undergraduate students can apply, with preference given to applicants that live overseas, interstate and in rural Victoria.

-Other accommodation options
+Further accommodation options

-There are also other option such as residential colleges, student apartments, share houses, homestay and temporary accommodation.
+Additional student accommodations options include residential colleges, student apartments, share houses, homestay and temporary accommodation.

 If you're Under 18, you'll need to ensure that your proposed arrangements for accommodation, support and welfare meet visa requirements.